The heat is off West Ham boss Bilic - but for how long?

 "Monday was about the result more than the performance," he told BBC Sport.
 "And sometimes style has to go out of the window, even at West Ham.

-"When you look at who Bilic had available for that match, you can see why he played to their strengths - and his gameplan worked.
+"When you look at who Bilic had available for that match, you can see why he played to their strengths - and his game plan worked.

 "Bilic was missing creative players like Marko Arnautovic and Manuel Lanzini against Huddersfield, and when he gets them back he can return to playing the way the fans want to see.